 To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to the, Health Information Management Department.
 Unless your request is denied, we will act on your request within thirty days if the requested information is maintained on-site, and within sixty days of your request if the information is not maintained on site.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
-Another licensed health care professional chosen by the hospital will review your request and the denial.
+Another licensed health care professional chosen by Garnet Health will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 To request an amendment, your request must be made in writing and submitted to Health Information Management Department.
 In addition, you must provide a reason that supports your request.